bincent0929/musicdle-game/README.md

 Here are the docs if you want to look into changing it: https://caddyserver.com/docs/quick-starts/static-files

 Use the files in `/assets/music` for temporary testing of playing music and the logic before using an API.

+How typescript, whenever you change the `.ts` file you want to run `tsc typescript-file.ts` and then it will spit out a javascript file that we'll use in the website.